-Day 1: Board just outside of Dubrovnik.
+Day 1: On a yacht charter cruising Croatia, board just outside of Dubrovnik.
 Dubrovnik, the “jewel of the Adriatic”, was an independent, merchant republic for some 700 years and has enchanted the wealthy, the powerful, and of course, the sailor, throughout its remarkable history.
 The old town, completed in the 13th century, remains virtually unchanged.
 After visiting Dubrovnik, cruise to Sipanska Luka to overnight on anchor.
 If dinner is wanted ashore, Restaurant Marka is recommended, right on the water.

 Day 2: Cruise along the Peninsula Peljesa to the very green island of Mljet, 95% of which is a National Park.
 Cruise up a long fjord on the island to the little town of Polace, so called for the ruins of a Roman palace (polace).
 Ashore Restaurant Ankora creates a black squid ink risotto, which is virtually a Croatian national dish.
 The area surrounding Polace is filled with hiking and bicycle trails.
 Located within Mljet National Park are two lakes, with buildings from the old Benedictine Monastery on Islet Melita.
 Today you can explore the various buildings and hike around the little island.

 Day 3: After breakfast, cruise to Korcula Old Town to explore this traditional medieval walled city, which is one of the largest medieval walled cities still in existence today.
 Inside the Old Town are shops, restaurants, cafes and a museum in the house considered to be the birthplace of Marco Polo.
 Just off of the coast of the island of Korcula, is the island of Vrnik, which offers great secluded swimming locations.
 Overnight.